statamic/docs/content/collections/docs/scheduling.md

 ### EntryScheduleReached

 Statamic will dispatch a `Statamic\Events\EntryScheduleReached` event whenever a scheduled entry reaches its target date.
 This event is used in multiple places such as updating search indexes and invalidating caches.

+The event will be dispatched on the minute _after_ the scheduled time.

 ## Defining Schedules